candoumbe/DataFilters/README.md

 DataFilters is a small library that allow to convert a string to a generic `IFilter`object.
-Highly inspired by the elastic syntax, it offers a powerful way to query data
+Highly inspired by the elastic syntax, it offers a powerful way to build and query data with a syntax that's not bound to a peculiar datasource.

 1. [Introduction](#intro)
 2. [Filtering](#filtering)